priyammishra99/AXI_4_Lite/README.md

 ## Simulation

-The design has been verified using a Verilog testbench by performing successful AXI4-Lite read and write operations.
+The design has been verified using a SystemVerilog testbench by performing successful AXI4-Lite read and write operations.

 ## Author